Panchadip-128/AI_Industrial_Inspection_System/README.md

 Incorporating reinforcement learning for navigation, use advanced object detection models (like YOLOv8 or Mask R-CNN), and implement real-time anomaly detection

 Application: Autonomous monitoring of large-scale industrial plants, reducing human risk and error.
 Give complete code and dataset to be used name and link
+This will be fruitful for early detection and repair of any faults that may hinder industrial works